 The Statutes and the various rules of procedure are available on this website.
-The Statutes exist in Danish, English.
-The Rules are available in Danish, English, German, French, Chinese and Russian.
+The Statutes exist in Danish and English.
+The Rules are available in Danish and English.
 The website also contains recommendations regarding the wording of arbitration and mediation clauses as well as a calculator of arbitrator and mediator fees plus the administrative costs to be paid to the Danish Institute of Arbitration.

 It will appear that all kinds of national and international disputes, regardless of nature, are within the remit of the arbitral tribunals appointed by the Danish Institute of Arbitration.
 There are no limitations in the range of subjects for which the Danish Institute of Arbitration appoints arbitral tribunals, apart from such cases that have to be brought before an ordinary court of law by mandatory legislation.